The top online associates in construction management offer a path for working professionals to complete a degree and advance their careers.

 Kaskaskia College is in Brookside, Illinois, and enrolls around 1,300 students annually.
 The public community college has a 190-acre main campus just outside of Centralia.
 In addition, the college has five satellite education centers in surrounding communities.

-What Kind of Jobs Can I Get With A Construction Management Degree?
+What Jobs Can You Get With a Construction Management Degree?

-What jobs can you get with an Online Associate’s in Construction Management?
-A student can choose many paths once they receive an online Associate’s Degree in Construction Management.
+What jobs can you get with an Online Associate in Construction Management?
+A student can choose many paths once they receive an online AA in Construction Management or an Associate in Construction Technology degree.
 Some of the career paths are listed below.

 A facilities manager is responsible for managing services that support the organization.
-This includes ensuring a safe work environment, planning, and participating in the daily activities for the organization’s operation.
+This includes ensuring a safe work environment, planning, and participating in the daily activities of the organization’s operation.

 A site engineer is a supervisor for the technical and organizational parts of a project.
 This person handles site construction for small and large projects related to infrastructure.